 Department of Psychology at Illinois State University

-Programs Requirements: Applicants must have a grade point average of 3.0 or above (on a 4.0 scale) for the last 60 hours of undergraduate coursework and a bachelor's degree.
-Applicants should have completed at least 21 hours of undergraduate psychology courses that include general psychology or an equivalent course, experimental psychology or research methods or equivalent, and a social science statistics course or equivalent.
-Applicants who have not completed required courses may be admitted to the doctoral program, but will have the required courses added to the doctoral program requirements.
-The required courses must be completed during the first year of graduate study at Illinois State
+Program Requirements: Applicants must have a grade point average of 3.0 or higher (on a 4.0 scale) for the last 60 hours of undergraduate coursework and a bachelor's degree conferred before the start of the fall semester.
+Applicants should have completed at least 21 hours of psychology courses that include general psychology or an equivalent course, experimental psychology or research methods or equivalent, and psychological statistics or equivalent.
+Applicants should have a proficiency in math, which may be demonstrated with a passing grade in finite math or precalculus (MAT 120 or 144 or equivalent) , a grade of B or higher in psychological statistics (PSY 340 or equivalent) or a score of 144 or higher on the Quantitative Reasoning section of the GRE General Test.
+Applicants who have not completed required courses may be admitted, but will have the missing course(s) added to the doctoral program degree requirements.
+Any missing courses must be completed during the first year of graduate study.

 Illinois State University

 Applicants must take the GRE General Test.
 The General Test includes Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 The test scores must be reported to the University by Educational Testing Services.
 The GRE Subject Test is optional.
 Applicant should use the school code 1319 to have their test scores reported to Illinois State.

 Applicants must upload a curriculum vitae or resume to the online application.